senath112/CoralSafe/README.md

 - Add more reef locations (`Reef_B`, `Reef_C`, etc.)
 - Multi-depth water sampling
 - Seasonal datasets (not just April)
 ---
+# 🌊 Mariana V2.0 Release Announcement 🚀

+We are excited to announce that **Mariana V2.0** — the next major release of our intelligent coral reef monitoring system — will be officially launched on **May 1st, 2025**! 🎉

+## 🧠 What's New in Mariana V2.0?

+- 🔍 **Advanced Threat Detection**
+  Now with improved AI/ML analysis to identify harmful environmental conditions more accurately.

+- 🧪 **Actionable Suggestions**
+  Get tailored recommendations like buffering agents for acidification, oxygenation tips, and more.

+- 📈 **Smarter Visualizations**
+  Realistic parameter curves and real-time changes for an immersive experience.

+- 🧠 **RiftGuard Ready**
+  Mariana V2.0 prepares your system for integration with **RiftGuard** — our full-stack ML engine for predictive coral defense.

+---

+📅 **Release Date:**
+🗓️ **May 1st, 2025** (01.05)

+Stay tuned, and thank you for being a part of the mission to protect our oceans! 🌍🐠

+---
+#CoralSafe #MarianaV2 #ReefProtection #AIForOcean
+---
 # CoralSafe Deployment Guide